 - Grace Kelly, Oscar winner

 - Matthew Broderick, two-time Tony winner

 - Whoopi Goldberg, Emmy, Grammy, Oscar, and Tony winner

 - Christine Lahti, Oscar nominee

-The two also insist that actors should play the field when it comes to finding the perfect technique-class balance.
+Actors should play the field when it comes to finding the best acting technique for them.
 “You should probably check out any and all methods and approaches and discover which one resonates with you,” they say.
-“More than likely, you'll take little bits of goodness from a number of different techniques.
+“More than likely, you’ll take little bits of goodness from a number of different techniques.
 Learn them all, take what you like, and leave the rest.”

-The eight techniques detailed earlier have, in many ways, withstood their respective tests of time, as they’re still regarded as the primary tenets of the craft today.
+The five techniques detailed earlier have, in many ways, withstood their respective tests of time, as they’re still regarded as the primary tenets of the craft today.
 But they, too, have their detractors.
-Most prominently, the “method” movement as a whole has been sharply criticized, particularly in the last decade, for creating a competition for actors to “outdo” one another with their commitment to roles under the guise that great acting and method acting are synonymous.
+Most prominently, the Method been sharply criticized, particularly in the last decade, for creating a competition for actors to “outdo” one another with their commitment to roles under the guise that great acting and method acting are synonymous.

 “I can find hundreds of actors who would swear by any and every technique,” says Dorian Santiago, an award-winning filmmaker, director, and acting coach.
 “But at the end of the day, the result is the same.
 They move you with their believability and character, not their technique.
 It’s because they do whatever they have to do (that works for them) to bring their character to life.”